Solo Travel by Design logo with a calm coastal path and horizon

 Slow Travel and Sustainable Pace

-• how to test-drive retirement before you quit
+• how to test-drive retirement before leaving full-time work

 • how to plan longer stays without burnout

-• creating a weekly rhythm that feels livable
+• how to create a weekly rhythm that feels livable

 Everything here is grounded in lived experience, active planning, and honest evaluation — not fantasy, hype, or perfection.